viberobotics/vibe_robotics_sdk/README.md

-# viberobotics-python
+# Vibe Robotics SDK

-Python package for Vibe Robotics.
+The Vibe Robotics SDK is a Python package that provides a simple and developer-friendly interface for controlling Vibe Robotics platforms.
+It enables developers to access robot states, send control commands, and build applications for robotics research, education, and embodied AI development.

 ## Installation